GTRI VIDEO HISTORY:

 The Senior Technology Guidance Council

-Also in 1987, the Senior Technology Guidance Council was formed to identify internally funded research opportunities based on GTRI's capabilities as a whole, rather than by any one individual lab.
+Also, in 1987, the Senior Technology Guidance Council was formed to identify internally funded research opportunities based on GTRI's capabilities as a whole rather than by any individual lab.
 Among the first projects approved under the structure was an FM laser spectrometer designed to detect atmospheric pollutants in the infrared region.
 Another was a diagnostic tool to improve silicon plasma etching systems used in fabricating semiconductor devices.

 A Culture of Growth